lucidrains/imagen-pytorch/README.md

 - [x] build out CLI tool for training, resuming training off config file
 - [x] allow for temporal interpolation at specific stages
 - [x] make sure temporal interpolation works with inpainting
+- [x] make sure one can customize all interpolation modes (some researchers are finding better results with trilinear)

 - [ ] reread <a href="https://arxiv.org/abs/2205.15868">cogvideo</a> and figure out how frame rate conditioning could be used
 - [ ] bring in attention expertise for self attention layers in unet3d